webosose/website/content/en/docs/tutorials/js-services/developing-built-in-js-services.md

 ### Add the Service to Build Recipe

-Add the JS service to the packagergoup recipe file.
+Add the JS service to the packagegroup recipe file.

 - **Update the file:** `packagegroup-webos-extended.bb`
 - **Directory:** `build-webos/meta-webosose/meta-webos/recipes-core/packagegroups`